This is the multi-page printable view of this section. Click here to print.

 Caution

-When promoting to a master, synchronization with the source DB that is the migration target will be stopped.
+When promoting to Master, synchronization with Source DB which is Migration target stops.

-1. Click the All Services > Database > MySQL(DBaaS) menu.
-It moves to the Service Home page of MySQL(DBaaS).
+1. Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-2. Click the MySQL(DBaaS) menu on the Service Home page.
-It moves to the MySQL(DBaaS) List page.
+2. On the Service Home page, click the MySQL(DBaaS) menu.
+You will move to the MySQL(DBaaS) List page.

-4. Click the More button and then click the Promote to Master button.
-The Master Promotion Notification popup window opens.
+4. Click the More button and click the OS (Kernel) Upgrade button.
+The OS (Kernel) Upgrade Notification popup window opens.

 3 - DB Backup and Recovery